 Pranav Pai is a Founding Partner at 3one4 Capital, a Bengaluru-based early-stage venture capital fund.
 He completed his MS in Electrical Engineering from Stanford University in 2013.
-His father Mohandas Pai, founder of Manipal Global Education, has been a prominent angel investor, however, he currently invests only through 3one4 Capital.
+His father Mohandas Pai, founder of Manipal Global Education, has been a prominent angel investor.

 He is a keen investor in Indian startups particularly focused on clean technology, healthcare, edtech, fintech, biotech, analytics, and artificial intelligence.
 Some of his prominent investments include Bugworks Research, photosharing app Vebbler, ZoomCar, Tracxn, Tripoto, Wishberry, AI-powered interview scheduling platform My Ally, edtech startup OnlineTyari, media platform YourStory, Inc42 Media, among many others.